Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Get-AzResourceGroup.md

 ```

 ### -Filter
-The filter to apply on the operation.
-You can filter by tag names and values.
+The filter to apply on the operation.<br><br>You can filter by tag names and values.
 For example, to filter for a tag name and value, use $filter=tagName eq 'tag1' and tagValue eq 'Value1'

 ```yaml